 What You Need to Start Your Move

 Before moving, you need to know what you need and what you don’t need.
 To start, make sure you have boxes/plastic containers, tape and a marker.
-As you load up your belongings in boxes, make sure you keep them organized in a way you will remember in the future.
+As you load up your belongings in boxes, make sure you keep them organized in a way you will remember in the future for your apartment storage unit.
 Additionally, label the outside of the box with a list of what’s inside.
 For the more valuable items, make sure you bubble wrap to secure them in the box or plastic container.
 Check out the packing and moving supplies Tri-Village has onsite to help you pack and move.

 What You Need vs What You Don’t Need

 Moving and packing is stressful, and the less you have the better!
 Start big, do you need the extra-large couch and chair for your new place?
 If not, recycle it to the respectful place or donate it.
 Same goes with your smaller items like clothing, pictures, kitchen appliances and more.
 Items like this can easily be donated if you are not looking to move into your new place with them.
 Also make sure you know what is and what is not allowed in your new apartment building.